CCBIO908/Scientific_Writing_Course/README.md

 Course description: https://www.uib.no/en/ccbio/174924/ccbio908-scientific-writing-and-communication-seminar-2025

 ### This site
 This site was an information site for thoose that took the course CCBIO908; Scientific writing curse in 2025.
+Information here is no longer available.

 ### Course END 2025
 Thank you for your participation at this course in May 2025.